Calls

 Media Arts

+• Call for Submissions: Lethbridge Independent Film Festival 2025 Galt Museum & Archives | Akaisamitohkanao’pa (Eternal Gathering Place)| Fort Whoop-Up is announcing an open call for films for the 3rd annual Lethbridge Independent Film Festival 2025.
 Any aspect of audiovisual expression – visual, sound, narrative, genre, performance, theme… all approaches are encouraged for submission.
 This includes music videos.
 Films that exemplify and/or are made by under-represented voices will be prioritized.
-Films selected by the jury will be screened at the Lethbridge Independent Film Festival on September 7 and 8, 2024.
+Films selected by the jury will be screened at the Lethbridge Independent Film Festival on April 12th and 13th, 2025.
 In alignment with the Galt’s Mandate, the Lethbridge Independent Film Festival aims to deepen the sense of belonging for our community by reflecting the world around us with a community-centred approach.
-LEARN MORE AND REGISTER
+More information.
+Deadline: January 31, 2025

 Music